Books could be written about amaranth alone

 A book could be written about amaranth, and probably has, if not several.

-A grain, a green, a cultural icon, a religious symbol… amaranth is colorful and has had a colorful history, besides being highly nutritious.
-It was a staple of pre-Colombian Aztecs, who imbued it with supernatural powers and made it part of their religious ceremonies.
+A grain, a green, a cultural icon, a religious symbol… amaranth is colorful plant with a colorful history.
+It’s also nutritious.
+Amaranth was a staple of pre-Colombian Aztecs, who imbued it with supernatural powers and made it part of their religious ceremonies.
 They would mix amaranth flour and human blood then shaped the dough into idols that were eaten in their well-known sacrificial ceremonies.
-Human sacrifices were extremely common among jungle, equatorial people around the world.
+Human sacrifices were extremely common among equatorial jungle people around the world.
 The idea they shared was as decaying plants nourish living plants, decaying flesh, preferably the enemy’s, would nourish the people.
-Occasionally only a young maiden would assure good crops.
-Spanish conquistadors, who saw no religious parallel with their communion beliefs, figured eliminating amaranth would also stop the sacrifices.
-The grain was outlawed and forgotten except in remote villages that raised it for food.
+Occasionally, however, only a young maiden would assure good crops.
+Spanish conquistadors, who saw no religious parallel with their own communion beliefs, thought eliminating amaranth would stop the sacrifices.
+The blood ceremonies did stop but for more reasons than the outlawing of amaranth.
+The plant’s use declined and was forgotten except in remote villages where it was still raised for food.

 Note notches in the leaves, often present

-It’s a bushy plant, Amaranth, growing 3 to 10 feet, depending if it’s wild or cultivated, a vegetable variety or a grain variety.
+It’s a bushy plant growing 3 to 10 feet, depending if it’s wild or cultivated, a vegetable variety or a grain variety.
 Feral versions are green, sometimes with red stems, spindly and usually no more than two feet, rarely three.
 Cultivated versions can be all red, or all green, showy or dull.
 Grain varieties can be six or seven feet tall.
 The lens-shaped seeds are tiny — eye of a needle size — and can be gold to black.
 Plants produce on average 50,000 seeds each.
 If you have a calculator, that’s a line of 1/32-of-an-inch seeds 130 feet long.
 Amaranth will grow under a variety of conditions and climates.
-I always have some in my garden every year though I have not intentionally planted it for more than five years.
+I always have some in my garden every year though I have not intentionally planted it for more than seven years.
 It reseeds itself, and if it sprouts where it’s convenient for me, I let it grow.
-While the grain is very nutritional and versatile I use amaranth mostly for a summer green because it is among the few plants that can take Florida’s high summer heat and humidity.
+While the grain is very nutritional and versatile I use amaranth mostly for a summer green because it is among the few plants that can take Florida’s high heat and humidity.
 It has no significant pests per se.
 Its leave are nutritionally on par with spinach, which is a relative.
+Also if you avoid spinach for health reasons you should avoid amaranth.

 Amaranth seed is high in protein, some 16%, contains lysine and methionine, two essential amino acids that are not often found in grain, and is high in fiber, three times that of wheat.
 It also has calcium, iron, potassium, phosphorus, vitamins A, C and E.

-The fourth amaranth is a bit of a mystery.
+The fourth amaranth was a bit of a mystery for a while.
 A new bridge was build over the St. Johns River near Sanford and sod brought in for landscaping.
-Along with the sod came the Amaranthus australis, also called Hemp Amaranth and Southern Amaranth.
+Along with the sod came a big amaranth that I took home and transplanted just to see what it would be.
+Time revealed it to be Amaranthus australis, also called Hemp Amaranth and Southern Amaranth.
 Oddly it is the only amaranth I have run into that I can’t find an ethnobotanical reference to.
 It is native, and huge, 15 feet tall is common.
 Surely it would have been used if usable.
 But, search as I may I’ve not come up with much about it.
 It’s not even mentioned in the 70 year index of the Journal of Economic Botany.
 I have read there are no poisonous amaranths but it is curious that such a large and obvious plant has left not usage trail.
 My friend Andy Firk down in Arcadia, Florida, reports he eats all the time with no problems.
+It’s absence from ethnobotanical records and foraging books is a mystery to me.

 As with most plants used for “greens” young and tender leaves are usually best, take them from the top.
 Leave the older, larger leaves to collect energy for the plant.
 If you want to collect the seeds after they form, take a large, non-porous bag, put it over the top of the plant, gently tip the plant to the side, and shake.
 The seeds will come loose.
 What bugs you might get is free protein.
 Then winnow because you’ll get some seed heads and flower debris.

 As for cooking the leaves, I use them like mustard greens, boiling them for 10 minutes or so and then season with salt, pepper, and butter, or with some olive oil and vinegar.
 After boiling, the leaves can be added to various dishes that call for spinach.
-But told, however, that if amaranth is fertilized heavily or grown in drought conditions it can hold a lot of nitrates.
+But do know that if amaranth is fertilized heavily or grows in drought conditions it can hold a lot of nitrates.
 If you are going to eat amaranth seeds soak them over night in water to reduce their saponin content.

 Here’s an interesting recipe from Salt Spring Seeds.